Braingenius2/react-todo-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 First of all, a big thanks to Ibas Majid.
-Following his tutorial, a step-by-step [guide to building the fantastic project](https://ibaslogic.com/react-tutorial-for-beginners/) led to this amazing project.
-I learnt a ton!
+Following his tutorial, a step-by-step guide to building the fantastic project (source: https://ibaslogic.com/react-tutorial-for-beginners/), led to this amazing project.
+I learned a ton!

-I would also like to thank myself and Microverse on guiding me on this journey to becoming a developer!
+I would also like to thank Microverse and myself for guiding me on this journey to becoming a developer!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>